anovik/HearthstoneSdk/README.md

 https://develop.battle.net/documentation/hearthstone/game-data-apis

-The aim of current project is creating .NET 6 library allowing to get all this information easily.
+The aim of the current project is to create .NET 6 library that allows to get all this information easily.

 ## Nuget

-You can add the library to your project using Nuget:
+You can add the library to your project using NuGet:

 https://www.nuget.org/packages/HearthstoneSdk/